The Issue: Even Casablanca Isn’t Far Enough Away to Avoid A California Residency Audit

 Well, a Three-Edged Sword

-There’s another downside to the safe harbor rule that affects expats with spouses in California (there are more than you think).
+There’s another downside to the safe harbor rule that affects expats with spouses who remain in California, which is a common situation.
 To invoke safe harbor protection under §17014(d) requires an admission that you are a California domicile.
-That’s often the case, so the requirement is meaningless in most contexts.
+That’s often the case anyway, so the requirement is meaningless in most contexts.
 However, where the expat has a spouse who is a resident of California, and the couple doesn’t have a prenuptial or post-marital agreement transmuting their community income to their separate estates, then remaining a domiciliary of California while asserting nonresidency can result in half the expat’s community income being taxed by California.
 This problem of separate residency and community income reporting is discussed in more detail here.
 Suffice it to say that any expat who is married to a California resident needs to have this issue thoroughly reviewed by a tax professional before invoking safe harbor.

 Planning is Everything

 To summarize, planning is everything when it comes to changing residency from California to an overseas location, particularly if employment is the reason for the move.
-If possible avail yourself of the safe harbor rule.
+If possible, avail yourself of the safe harbor rule (assuming the community property rules don’t work against you).
 If not, take the steps necessary to change residency, no matter how inconvenient, if the amount of taxes at stake is worth it.
-Like Rick’s café in Casablanca, the deck is always stacked against expats.
+Like Rick’s café in Casablanca, the deck is always stacked against the expats.

 ________________________